1977 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1, 1977.
 Activity began several days later with the formation of a tropical depression on June 13.
-Although 16 tropical depressions formed, it was a below average season because only six strengthened into tropical storms.
+Although 16 tropical depressions formed, it was a below-average season because only six strengthened into tropical storms.
 In terms of named storms, this was the least active season since 1965.
-Five of these attained hurricane status.
-In addition, one tropical cyclone eventually attained major hurricane status, which is Category 3 or higher on the Saffir–Simpson hurricane wind scale.
+Five of these attained hurricane status, and one of the five eventually attained major hurricane status, which is Category 3 or higher on the Saffir–Simpson hurricane wind scale.
 The inactivity was attributed to an El Niño that began developing in August.
 Three hurricanes and one tropical storm made landfall during the season, causing 11 deaths and $13 million in damage.
 The last storm of the season, Tropical Depression Nine, dissipated on November 7, over three weeks before the official end of the season on November 30.

 Tropical cyclogenesis in the 1977 Atlantic hurricane season began with the development of a tropical depression on June 13.
-Activity briefly halted, until two other tropical depressions developed in the second half of July.
+Activity briefly halted until two other tropical depressions developed in the second half of July.
 A fourth tropical depression formed in early August.
 Later that month, Hurricane Anita developed on August 29.
 It was the latest in the season for a first named storm to form in the satellite era.
 September, the climatological peak of hurricane season, was its most active month.
 Five tropical cyclones developed, including two tropical depressions, and hurricanes Babe, Clara, and Dorothy.
 There were also five tropical cyclones in October – three tropical depressions, Hurricane Evelyn, and Tropical Storm Frieda.
 The final tropical cyclone of the season, Tropical Depression Nine, developed between the Greater Antilles and Bermuda on November 3 and dissipated by November 7.

 The season's activity was reflected with a cumulative accumulated cyclone energy (ACE) rating of 25, which was the lowest ACE value since 1946.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.